 Instructions

-- Heat olive oil in a 10-inch skillet over medium heat.
-Add chopped onions and cook for about 2 minutes, stirring occasionally.
+- Sauté the Onions: In a 10-inch skillet, heat the olive oil over medium heat.
+Add the onions and cook for 2 minutes, stirring occasionally.

-- Add the diced tomatoes/juice, salt, and pepper.
-Stir and bring to a gentle boil.
-Reduce heat to medium-low and cook, stirring occasionally for 5 minutes.
+- Cook the Tomatoes: Add diced tomatoes with some juice, season with salt and pepper, and bring to a gentle boil.
+Reduce heat to medium-low and simmer for 5 minutes, stirring occasionally.

-- Pour in the heavy cream and simmer, stirring frequently for another 2-3 minutes or until thickened.
-Finally, stir in the shredded parmesan cheese.
+- Finish the Sauce: Stir in the heavy cream and let it simmer for 2-3 minutes until thickened.
+Mix in the Parmesan.

 Notes